Skip advert

 Advertisement

-The Land Rover Defender is brilliantly practical, including basics like the useful central storage bin, deep door pockets, and even a fridge can be fitted under the centre armrest of some models.
-There’s also the usual generous supply of cup holders, power outlets and air vents around the cabin.
+The Land Rover Defender is brilliantly practical, with basics such as the useful central storage bin and deep door pockets, while even a fridge can be fitted under the centre armrest of some models.
+There’s also the usual generous supply of cup-holders, power outlets and air vents around the cabin.
 All versions besides the S get full electric front seat controls with memory settings, so you can easily find the most comfortable position.

 Advertisement - Article continues below